EduardoZepeda/coffee-bytes-hugo/content/posts/django/por-que-deberias-usar-django-framework/index.en.md

 coverImage: images/Django-usar.jpg
 coverImageCredits: credits https://www.pexels.com/es-es/@weekendplayer/
 date: '2021-03-24'
-description: Is Django worth using in a world where everything is JavaScript?
-Enter to learn about the advantages and disadvantages of this Python framework.
+seo_title: "Django Pros and Cons: Is It Worth Learning?"
+description: Explore the advantages and disadvantages of Django to decide if it's the right Python framework for your next web project.
+Performance, community and more.
 keywords:
 - drf
 - django